vyom18/Hacktoberfest-2021/Rust-Programs/cringe_word_rem/README.md

 ## Building from source
 You need a rust compiler to build this project.
-Visit [here for installation guide](https://www.rust-lang.org/tools/install) Once you installed the compiler follow the below steps compile and run the project.
+Visit [here for installation guide](https://www.rust-lang.org/tools/install) Once you installed the compiler follow the below steps to compile and run the project.

 * clone this repo
     ```bash